mgouzenko/micro-pp/docs/Tutorial1.md

 </html>
 ~~~

 Above you will see a simple html form that allows users to make entries into the blog.
 A generic template for an html form can be found with a simple google search.
 You can see that we have defined certain input types such as name, title, and body, which we defined as the model attributes in our `blog_entry` object above.
-I would also like to note the line `<form action="new" method="POST">`.
+Note the line `<form action="new" method="POST">`.
 This key line defines what happens when you press the submit button.
 When you click submit, it will send a `POST` request to the route `new`.
 We will discuss the implications of this later, but first let’s make this form visible to users who access the route `localhost:8080/new`, by adding a new method in our callback, `response::render_file`.

 ### blog_app.cpp